 - 1/2 teaspoon salt

-- 1.5 cups whole wheat pastry flour (regular will be fine, too)
+- 1.5 cups whole wheat flour pastry flour is best

 - 1 cup old fashioned oats

-- Add coconut oil and honey to large mixing bowl.
-If coconut oil is solid, microwave for 15-20 seconds, until honey and oil are softened.
+- Add coconut oil (1/2 cup) and honey (1/4 cup) to large mixing bowl.
+If coconut oil is solid, microwave for 15 seconds, until honey and oil are softened.

 - Cream together with a mixer on high speed.